 Paul MacCready's Human- and Solar-Powered Aircraft

 My name is Don Monroe and I am fortunate to have witnessed and photographed much of Dr. Paul MacCready’s work with human-powered flight and solar-powered flight in the late 1970s and the early 1980s.
 I photographed the development and many flights of the Gossamer Condor, which was flown by Bryan Allen on August 23, 1977 to win the first Kremer Prize for human-powered flight.
 I also photographed the development and the flight across the English Channel of the Gossamer Albatross on June 12, 1979, also flown by Bryan Allen, which won for MacCready and his team the second Kremer Prize.
-A 3/4-scale version of the Gossamer Albatross became the Gossamer Penguin, the first successful, manned solar-powered aircraft.
+A 3/4-scale version of the Gossamer Albatross became the Gossamer Penguin, the world's first successful, manned solar-powered aircraft.
 This led to the Solar Challenger, a more conventional-looking aircraft, which was flown from near Paris to England, using solar power.
+(See the account of Steve Ptacek, the pilot of that flight.)
 Finally, the Bionic Bat was developed and flown.
 This aircraft was human-powered, but stored energy was also allowed.
 This aircraft was designed for speed, and was flown in pursuit of another Kremer prize.

 All content on this site is copyright by Don Monroe unless otherwise noted, and may not be downloaded, copied, or re-transmitted without permission.
 If you are a writer or editor or other interested individual and would like to use some of these pictures of MacCready’s aircraft, either in print or online, please

 I wrote an